Stephen Bunting: Personal life

-Bunting and his wife Keila have two sons.
+Bunting proposed to his wife Keila in a Chinese restaurant; the couple have two sons.
 His eldest son Tobias is regularly seen cheering him on from the crowd at events.
 Bunting is a supporter of football club Liverpool and rugby league club St Helens R.F.C; he was the half-time guest for Liverpool's match against Aston Villa in January 2014 following his BDO World Championship win.
+He earned a brown belt in jiu-jitsu as a child.

 He previously worked as the administrator for a darts supplier, but left his job to focus on practicing.
 He initially used "Surfin' Bird" by the Trashmen as his walk-on music as a nod to remarks that he resembles Peter Griffin from the animated show Family Guy, the song being long associated with the character.
 The resemblance was exemplified by a 2014 YouTube video of Bunting dancing to the song.
-He decided to change his music to "Titanium" by David Guetta featuring Sia, his son Tobias's favourite song.
+He later decided to change his walk-on music to "Titanium" by David Guetta featuring Sia, his son Tobias's favourite song.

-Bunting has been noted for his popularity on social media, particularly TikTok, where he started posting humourous videos at the recommendation of his son.
+Bunting has been noted for his popularity on social media, particularly TikTok, where he started posting humorous videos at the recommendation of his son.
 His catchphrase "Let's go Bunting mental" (LGBM) became a popular tagline amongst darts fans, being used as a hashtag and being chanted by the crowd during his matches.
-These factors, as well as his walk-ons that feature the crowd singing along to "Titanium", have seen him be described as a "cult hero".
+These factors, as well as his walk-ons that feature him and the crowd singing along to "Titanium", have seen him be described as a "cult hero".